Richard H. Ebright

 Richard High Ebright is an American molecular biologist.
-He is the Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and Laboratory Director at the Waksman Institute of Microbiology.
+He is the Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and laboratory director at the Waksman Institute of Microbiology.

 Early life and education

-Ebright received a Bachelor of Arts degree, summa cum laude, in biology from Harvard University in 1981 and a Doctor of Philosophy degree in microbiology and molecular genetics from Harvard University in 1987.
+Ebright received a Bachelor of Arts degree, summa cum laude, in biology in 1981 and his Ph.D. in microbiology and molecular genetics from Harvard University in 1987.
 He was a junior fellow of the Harvard Society of Fellows from 1984 to 1987.

 Career

 Ebright was appointed as a faculty member in the Department of Chemistry at Rutgers University and as a Laboratory Director at the Waksman Institute of Microbiology in 1987.
 He was co-appointed as an Investigator of the Howard Hughes Medical Institute from 1997 to 2013.

 Ebright's research has included the experimental demonstration that amino-acid-base contacts mediate DNA sequence recognition in protein-DNA interaction, the determination of the three-dimensional structural organization of the transcription initiation complex; the demonstration that transcription start-site selection and initial transcription involve "DNA scrunching", the demonstration that transcription activation can proceed by a "recruitment" mechanism, the demonstration that bacterial transcription-translation coupling involves direct physical bridging of RNA polymerase and a ribosome by NusA and NusG, the demonstration that bacterial Rho-dependent transcription termination involves the molecular-motor activity of the termination factor Rho, the demonstration that archaeal FttA-dependent transcription termination involves the endoribonuclease and exoribonuclease activities of the termination factor FttA, and the identification of novel antibacterial drug targets in bacterial RNA polymerase.

 In 1994, Ebright was awarded the American Society of Biochemistry and Molecular Biology Schering-Plough Award for his research on transcription activation.
 In 1995, he received the Academic Press Walter J. Johnson Prize.
 In 2013, he received a National Institutes of Health MERIT Award.
 He was elected as a Fellow of the American Academy of Microbiology in 1996, the American Association for the Advancement of Science in 2004, the Infectious Diseases Society of America in 2011, and the American Academy of Arts and Sciences in 2016.
 He is featured in a high school textbook published by NCERT (recommended by the CBSE) in India, in a piece titled 'The Making of a Scientist,' which is adapted from an article of the same name written by Robert W. Peterson for Boy's Life magazine.

 He has opposed the proliferation of laboratories working on biological weapons agents and has supported the strengthening of biosafety and biosecurity measures to reduce risks of release of biological weapons.